-US Open: Sister act clash as Serena plays Pliskova
+Serena beaten by Pliskova: A new sister act

 Williams can struggle against big-serving opponents.
 She was outplayed by big-serving German Sabine Lisicki at Wimbledon in 2013 while Garbine Muguruza upset her in the finals of Roland Garros earlier this year.

-Pliskova's serve has certainly caught the attention of Serena.
+Pliskova's serve had certainly caught Serena's attention prior to the game.

-"She definitely gets some speed on it, but her placement is really, really nice," said the world No. 1.
+"She definitely gets some speed on it, but her placement is really, really nice," said the soon-to-be No. 2.
 "Hopefully I'll be able to read them and play okay."

-The other women's semifinals between former world No. 1 Caroline Wozniacki and Germany's second-ranked Angelique Kerber should be a completely different match.
+The other women's semifinal between former world No. 1 Caroline Wozniacki and Germany's second-ranked Angelique Kerber was a completely different match, with Kerber easing to victory over her Danish opponent 6-4 6-3.

 Both players are known for their retrieving skills and once played an epic 48-shot moonball rally in Indian Wells in 2013.
-Kerber has the slight edge, having won seven out of 12 matches.

-Williams and Pliskova have played each other only once, with the top-ranked American winning a close two-set match in Stanford two years ago.
+Before the shock semifinal upset, Williams and Pliskova had played each other only once, with the top-ranked American winning a close two-set match in Stanford two years ago.

-"I was a completely different player at that time, I have improved a lot," Pliskova said after her 6-2, 6-2 win over Konjuh.
+"I was a completely different player at that time, I have improved a lot," Pliskova said after her 6-2, 6-2 win over Konjuh, perhaps with more foresight than even she herself believed.

 Slam breakthrough